xfdingustc/cwac-camera/README.markdown

 to allow you to do just that.

-Much of this configuration involves creating a custom `CameraHost`. `CameraHost` is your primary interface with the `CWAC-Camera` classes for configurating the behavior of the camera. `CameraHost` is an interface, one that you are welcome to implement in full.
+Much of this configuration involves creating a custom `CameraHost`. `CameraHost` is your primary interface with the `CWAC-Camera` classes for configuring the behavior of the camera. `CameraHost` is an interface, one that you are welcome to implement in full.
 Most times, though, you will be better served extending `SimpleCameraHost`, the default implementation of `CameraHost`,